Rebelstar: Rebelstar: Tactical Command

 Rebelstar: Tactical Command, a Game Boy Advance game released in 2005, was developed by Gollop's new studio Codo Technologies and released by Namco.
 It shares the Rebelstar name as well as many gameplay similarities, but is neither a remake of nor a sequel to the original.
 It was supposed to be followed by the cancelled sequel Rebelstar 2: The Meklon Conspiracy.

 Rebelstar: Psionic Rebellion (unreleased)

-Rebelstar: Psionic Rebellion was a cancelled "high production value AAA title due to be released at the end of 2008, early 2009 on Xbox 360 and PS3" which was being developed by Kuju Entertainment for Namco.
+Rebelstar: Psionic Rebellion was a cancelled title by Kuju Entertainment for Namco and was expected to be released at the end of 2008 or early 2009 for Xbox 360 and PlayStation 3.
 Its look would be "mature, detailed, gritty and very stylish, similar to that of a western graphic novel".

 Legacy

-Two other related games made by the same designer and sharing the same mechanics but in a fantasy setting are Chaos and Lords of Chaos.
+Two other related games made by the same designer and sharing the same mechanics but in a fantasy setting are Chaos: The Battle of Wizards and Lords of Chaos.
 All three games in the series were re-released as part of The Rebelstar Collection, a compilation of Gollop's games published in 1991 by Mythos Games.
 This compilation also included Chaos and Nebula.
 Many of the features and ideas in this series would go on to be used by Gollop in the Laser Squad and X-COM series of games.